 Erica Chatman, the facilities director at the Thomas Center, said, “Practically everyone in the community has been here at some point to take a picture in front of the fountain, and there are a lot of people who are emotionally really attached to the fountain and the grounds in general.”

-Because of years of deterioration, though, the Thomas Center has applied for a $75,000-grant from the Division of Historical Resources Bureau of Historic Preservation to restore the fountain.
+Because of years of deterioration, though, the City of Gainesville’s Parks Recreation and Cultural Affairs department, has applied for a $50,000-grant from the Division of Historical Resources Bureau of Historic Preservation to restore the fountain.
 The Thomas Center also had to match 25 percent of the funds in its own budget to be considered eligible by the Florida Department of State.

 Cracks around the bowl at the base of the fountain are causing leaks, which damage the ground, and four faces that should shoot water out of their mouths have been shut off — the damage from the cracks cause the water to shoot from all directions.